EfficiencyJunky/eec-for-squarespace/guide/README.md

 4. Checkout Step 1 (when a customer clicks the "CHECKOUT" button)
 5. Purchase

-**PRODUCT DATA**
+**PRODUCT DATA**<br/>
-We will be sending the following Product Data along with each of the above actions (when applicable):
+The following Product Data will be sent (when applicable) along with each of the above actions:
 * ID
 * Name
 * Category
-* Brand
 * Price
 * Quantity

-**CUSTOM DIMENSIONS**
+**CUSTOM DIMENSIONS**<br/>
-We will implement the following custom Dimensions:
-* Squarespace Transaction ID - purchase only
+* Squarespace Transaction ID - purchase only (this is different from the Order ID which we will be sending as the ID of the EEC Purchase object's "actionField")
 * Product Variant Sku - add/remove, checkout, purchase
-* Product Availability - "In Stock" or "Out Of Stock" (really only relevant to Product Detail Views)
+* Product Availability - all actions although it's really only super useful for Product Detail Views. value will be "In Stock" or "Out Of Stock"
 * Product On Sale or Not - all actions

-**CUSTOM METRIC**
+**CUSTOM METRIC**<br/>
-* Total Cart Value - allows for comparison of the total value of products added to cart vs. actual product revenue
+* Total Cart Value - allows for comparison of the total value of products added to cart vs. actual product revenue.
+Check out [Simo Ahava's blog post](https://www.simoahava.com/analytics/measure-cart-value-in-enhanced-ecommerce/) on the subject if you're curious why we all should be doing this.

-### Enhanced Ecommerce Actions we will NOT be implementing:
+### Enhanced Ecommerce features we will NOT be implementing:
 1. Product Impressions
 2. Product Clicks
 3. Promotion Impressions